robertwhunter/nephromaths/_book/23-polyuria.md

 Urine osmolality c.
 300 mOsm in AVP-D and AVP-R c.f.
 500 mOsm in dehydration or salt overload.

 If there is an associated polyuria-polydipsia syndrome then can evaluate as above.

-NB - think my current slides on this may be incorrect! - need to amend and also hyperNa section of nephromaths.

 <br>
 <br>